Cosmian/mse-cli/documentation/docs/microservice_encryption/how_it_works_deploy.md

 The deployment is breaking down into two stages:

-- The first one consists in interacting with the cosmian mse backend by sending the code and the configuration
+- The first one consists in interacting with the Cosmian MSE backend by sending the code and the configuration
-- The second one consists in interacting right with the spwaned mse node
+- The second one consists in interacting right with the spwaned MSE node

 When you use `mse-ctl deploy` these two stages are merged into this single subcommand.

-### Stage 1: spawn the mse node
+### Stage 1: spawn the MSE node

 Schéma (TODO show the orgin of this SSL cert)

-### Stage 2: configure the mse app
+### Stage 2: configure the MSE app

 Schéma